 Monarch Therapists Jude Johnson, MA, LMFT, and Karen Holst, EdD, LCSW share how mindfulness can help reduce stress and help us be more present in our daily lives.

 According to the Centers for Disease Control (CDC), approximately 90 percent of visits to the doctor are stress related.
-Stress can come from all areas of our lives; whether it’s at home, work, school, or in our community, we are always contemplating the next task on our endless to-do lists, and anticipating scenarios in our mind that have yet to occur.
+Stress can come from all areas of our lives; whether it’s at home, work, school, our community, medical conditions or relationships.
+We are always contemplating the next task on our endless to-do lists, and anticipating scenarios in our minds that have yet to occur.
 This can result in a cycle that is difficult to manage and may feel overwhelming.

 However, research findings have been consistent on at least one thing: the simple practice of “mindfulness” can reduce stress, manage negative emotional states, and improve physical ailments like fibromyalgia, eczema, diabetes and high blood pressure.

 The simplest way to understand mindfulness is to think of it as a mental exercise—a form of meditation.
 According to Psychology Today the definition of mindfulness is “a state of active, open attention on the present.
 When you're mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.”

 A growing body of research quietly continues to validate the practice of mindfulness, citing benefits ranging from structural brain changes associated with positive moods, to reductions in chronic pain.

 The influence of mindfulness has grown and expanded to the U.S. military, universities, hospitals, pain clinics, public schools and nationwide organizations like Apple, Google, General Mills and Nike, who recognize it as a wellness intervention that is cost-effective for reducing stress while increasing productivity and creativity in the workplace.